agoetee/alx_be_python/python_introduction/README.md

 __Task Description__:

-You will create a script named finance_calculator.py.
+You will create a script named `finance_calculator.py`.
 This script will calculate the user’s monthly savings based on inputted monthly income and expenses.
 It will then project these savings over a year, assuming a fixed interest rate, to demonstrate compound interest’s effect on savings.

 __Instructions__:

  - User Input for Financial Details:
-	- Prompt the user for their monthly income: “Enter your monthly income: ”.
+	- Prompt the user for their monthly income: `“Enter your monthly income: ”`.
-	- Ask for their total monthly expenses: “Enter your total monthly expenses: ”.
+	- Ask for their total monthly expenses: `“Enter your total monthly expenses: ”`.

  - Calculate Monthly Savings:
 	- Calculate the monthly savings by subtracting monthly expenses from the monthly income.